hardikvasa/google-images-download/README.rst

 ==========

 This program lets you download tons of images from Google.
-Please do not download any image without violating its copyright terms.
+Please do not download or use any image that violates its copyright terms.
 Google Images is a search engine that merely indexes images and allows you to find them.
 It does NOT produce its own images and, as such, it doesn't own copyright on any of them.
 The original creators of the images own the copyrights.